Government & Politics

 We regularly review the media and use the latest teaching methods and tools to bring to life this ever-changing subject matter, enabling pupils to confidently form opinions and constructive arguments.

 Due to the diversity of the subject matter, pupils find this course challenging yet highly rewarding and it is a very popular subject.

 The department is fully equipped with IT and library resources.

 For full details of the curriculum, please use the link below.

-Dr Vicky Sutton, MA, PGCE - Head of Politics
+- Dr Vicky Sutton, MA, PGCE - Head of Politics (Maternity Leave)

 Dr Sutton joined Charterhouse in 2019 from St George’s College Weybridge, where she was Head of Politics for the previous four years.
 She attended Lancaster University to complete an undergraduate degree in History and Politics.
 She later returned to Reading University for an MA (International Security Studies) and a PhD.
 In her spare time, Dr Sutton enjoys reading, walking, keeping fit, and looking after her cockatiels, Pickles and Elvis.